trognus/devcon2016/devConNg2.md

 ## What is Angular?
 (2 min)

+Javascript framework built around creating components with a clear distinction between the DOM and the business logic then letting Angular handle the binding between them (MVC/MVVM).

 Javascript framework for creating an MVC-type front-end.
 It consists of components (formerly directives) which are split into HTML and Typescript pieces, with Typescript services for communication, be it with another component or an external web service.